An IRC staff member organizes data in Nara, Mali

 SCALE uses a scenario-based approach to compare different malnutrition treatment designs.
 Users select the program “ingredients” they want to test, such as admission and discharge criteria, RUTF dosages, delivery models, and staffing, and input either detailed local data or use default values built into the tool.

-The tool then automatically generates estimates of coverage, resource requirements, and cost-efficiency for each scenario, allowing side-by-side comparison.
+SCALE then automatically generates estimates of coverage, resource requirements, and cost-efficiency for each scenario, allowing side-by-side comparison.
 This makes it easy for decision-makers to understand trade-offs across different program designs without needing complex modeling expertise.

 The current MVP provides a functional online platform, and we are piloting it with governments and partners to refine the user experience.
 The next phase of development will focus on support materials, updated features, and improved outputs tailored to non-technical users, ensuring results are both robust and accessible.